FHCS-Team/judgehost/docs/data-models/rubrics/mapping.md

 ### Where Hooks Run

-Hooks are executed in the container specified by `evaluated_by_container`:
+Hooks are executed in the container specified by `container`:

 ```
 Container: submission